Exploring the Spiritual and Cultural Soul of Ayodhya

 • Ideal for literature and mythology enthusiasts.

-Ayodhya comes alive during festivals, where faith and community spirit blend seamlessly into grand celebrations.
+Meanwhile, Ayodhya comes alive during festivals, where faith and community spirit blend seamlessly into grand celebrations.
 Here are the two major festivals that define the city’s cultural calendar:

 Diwali (Deepotsav)

-In most of India, Diwali is a festival of lights.
+As a result, Diwali is a festival of lights.
 In Ayodhya, it becomes something much bigger—a reenactment of divine homecoming.
 According to legend, Lord Ram returned to Ayodhya on this day after 14 years in exile.
 The city, overjoyed, lit up with thousands of earthen lamps.

 Modern Celebration: